-The league immediately released a calendar that would open facilities Saturday and allow free agency to begin Wednesday, pending recertificiation of the players' union.
+The league immediately released a calendar that would open facilities on Saturday and allow free agency to begin Wednesday pending recertificiation of the players' union.

 The players, however, didn't vote on the proposal during a 90-minute conference call Thursday night.
-According to NFLPA leader DeMaurice Smith, issues such as "workers' compensation, economic issues and end-of-deal terms" still remain to be resolved.
+According to NFLPA leader DeMaurice Smith, issues such as "workers' compensation, economic issues and end of deal terms" still need to be resolved.

 Ravens cornerback Domonique Foxworth, who also serves on the NFLPA executive committee, vented his frustration to fullback Le'Ron McClain on Twitter.

 "Man, they don't make anything easy," Foxworth wrote.

 "The good news is we have approved an agreement that is fair to our fans, fair to our players and fair to the teams," Cass said.
 "This gives us the basis to move forward and preserve competitive balance in the league and make the league stronger and better."

 At this point, it's uncertain when a deal will get completed.
 If the sides don't reach an agreement by next week, some preseason games could be at risk.

 The Hall of Fame game between the Chicago Bears and the St. Louis Rams in Canton, Ohio has been canceled.
 It was scheduled for Aug.
 7. The Ravens' first preseason game is scheduled to take place in three weeks.